handtruth/mctools/README.md

 You can get an actual length of this object in characters with property `ChatMessage::length`

-You can simplify it's structure with `ChatMessage::flatten` method.
+You can simplify its structure with `ChatMessage::flatten` method.

 A lot of Minecraft servers use control sequences in their description to decorate text.
 You can parse this sequences with